yuting1214/yuting1214/README.md

 I’m a data enthusiast building data-driven products that harness the power of analytical techniques and high-quality production code.

-* Currently working on integrating LLM into Web App.
-See recent [project](https://github.com/yuting1214/FastAPIChat).
+* I built templates for developers to integrate LLM into their applications.
+[Works](https://railway.app/u/yuting1214)

 <br/>